 Outside the Lines Negative Space Tattoo

-Just because you’re using a lot of black does not mean that your negative space design has to fit into a precise shape.
-This tattoo is a great example of drawing outside of the lines by having the flowers hang over the edge of the background.
+Just because you’re using a lot of black doesn't mean that your negative space design has to fit into a precise shape.
+This tattoo is a great example of drawing outside the lines by having the flowers hang over the edge of the background.

 Thin-Lined Negative Space Tattoo